Facilitating Difficult Meetings: How to Achieve Consensus and Collaboration

 - Discover tips for creating a safe atmosphere that encourages everyone to share their ideas and yet allows people to disagree

 - Ensure quality communication by setting ground rules and encouraging good listening skills

-Meetings may not always be easy, but they should always be productive, moving the group forward towards their ultimate goal in the time needed.
+Meetings may not always be easy, but they should always be productive, moving the group forward towards its ultimate goal in a set time.

 All sessions are Face-to-Face unless otherwise noted.

 Wed., Mar.
 1, 2017